 The IP shuffle innovation of HMA VPN has saved me the pain of missing out on live soccer matches and video conference meetings.
 HMA dedicated P2P servers to make secure file-sharing possible, especially for documents with sensitive or proprietary content.

 Plans and Pricing

 The good news is that HMA permits a 30-day money-back period on plan subscriptions.
 So, not satisfied with the suitability of HMA for your VPN needs?
-HMA gives their word to refund your payment (not as if I tried going back on my one-time subscription) IF you indicate your displeasure within 30-days of subscription.
+HMA gives their word to refund your payment IF you indicate your displeasure within 30-days of subscription.